 - In computer security, a file that contains public keys, private keys, trusted roots, and certificates.

 - The unique name associated with the key for a thread in a process.

 - The key used to indicate how the information for the signing key is included in the WS-Security header of the message.

 A portal component that provides a view of multiple metrics in a single view.
 The view contains a list of the metrics and attributes of the metrics, such as actual values, threshold values, and percentage of actual to threshold.

 In computer security, a public key and a private key.
-When the key pair is used for encryption, the sender uses the public key to encrypt the message, and the recipient uses the private key to decrypt the message.
-When the key pair is used for signing, the signer uses the private key to encrypt a representation of the message, and the recipient uses the public key to decrypt the representation of the message for signature verification.
+When the key pair is used for encryption, the sender uses the receiver's public key to encrypt the message, and the recipient uses their private key to decrypt the message.
+When the key pair is used for signing, the signer uses their private key to encrypt a representation of the message, and the recipient uses the sender's public key to decrypt the representation of the message for signature verification.

 - A metric that is computed from performance data that indicates a level of compliance against expectations.
 For example, the acknowledgment response time to an order, an order fill rate, or an on time shipment rate.

 - A measurable quantity against which specific performance criteria can be set when a service level agreement is written.

 A product that is not being substantially redesigned or rewritten.
 New products will be classified as flagship or non-key.
 Existing key products will be reclassified as flagship if they are undergoing substantial re-engineering.
 See also flagship product, legacy product, non-key product.

 The two key fields signifying a range of records to be processed sequentially.
 The range of records is selected by specifying either key values that bound the records to be selected or an individual key value for which all matching records should be selected in a shared index.